 If your homepage doesn’t give a positive first impression, a potential client may simply leave your website.
 They may even choose to visit a competitor’s website instead.

 If you want to turn your homepage — and the rest of your law firm’s website — into an effective marketing tool that engages new clients, LawLytics can help.
-Our law firm website system makes creating an effective website easy, and an effective homepage style is included with your LawLytics membership.
+Our law firm website platform makes creating an effective website easy, and an effective homepage style is included.